kusumi/fileobj/doc/README.examples.md

         $ fileobj ./a.out@0x400:0x200 ./b.out@:4096

+### Multiple windows

++ Open files *./a.out* and *./b.out*, and start with horizontally splitted windows assigned for each buffer.

+        $ fileobj ./a.out ./b.out -o

-+ Open files *./a.out* and *./b.out*, and start with a window for each.
++ Open files *./a.out* and *./b.out*, and start with vertically splitted windows assigned for each buffer.

         $ fileobj ./a.out ./b.out -O

 + Open files *./a.out*, *./b.out*, *./c.out* with 3 windows, and move to the next window.

-        $ fileobj ./a.out ./b.out -O
+        $ fileobj ./a.out ./b.out ./c.out -o
           (command)CTRL-W w

 + Open files *./a.out*, *./b.out*, *./c.out* with 3 windows, and close all windows except for the current window.

-        $ fileobj ./a.out ./b.out ./c.out -O
+        $ fileobj ./a.out ./b.out ./c.out -o
           (command)CTRL-W o
           or
           (command):only<ENTER>